apache/druid/integration-tests/README.md

 one group should be run per mvn command.

 In addition to specifying the -Dgroups to mvn command, the following will need to be provided:
-1) Set the bucket and path for your data.
+1) Set the bucket and path for your test data.
 This can be done by setting -Ddruid.test.config.cloudBucket and -Ddruid.test.config.cloudPath in the mvn command or setting "cloud_bucket" and "cloud_path" in the config file.
 2) Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
 located in integration-tests/src/test/resources/data/batch_index to your Cloud storage at the location set in step 1.